SaltyAom/mobius-react/README.md

 React Mobius use Proxy recursively to collect accessed property, and turns it into GraphQL Query and query via Mobius while providing full type safety experience from Mobius, creating an illusion of object.

+React Mobius has 2 mode:
+1. TypeDefs only
-However, as Proxy is recursively used and there's no way to detect the last used property of the proxy, we introduced a ($) prefix to unwrap the proxy into primitive data, if you have better approach, feels free to open the issue and let us know.
+As Proxy is recursively used and there's no way to detect the last used property of the proxy, we introduced a ($) prefix to unwrap the proxy into primitive data, if you have better approach, feels free to open the issue and let us know.

+2. Literal Schema:
+Mobius can parse schema and quickly evaluate primitive type and detect the field recursively to stop the recursive proxy type.

+This mode allows us to ditch prefix ($) entirely.

+This is a good choice when you are using a public API, and is ok to expose it on client.

 ## Prerequisted
 1. TypeScript > 5.0